-"Should I Go to the ER for a Cough or Sore Throat?"
+"Should I go to the hospital or ER for a cough or sore throat?"

 Coughs and sore throats often seem like par for the course—especially during flu season.
 But if they are accompanied by any of the symptoms below, or if your immune system is compromised due to an existing condition, you may need to seek emergency treatment.